Friendly or Familiar? When Customer Service Gets it Wrong

 Don’t call me Love, Lovely, Gorgeous, Honey or Sweetheart.
 Honestly, I’d rather you ran your nails down a blackboard!

 I know, I know.
-At this stage you probably want to call me a whole bunch of other names such as Negative Nellie or perhaps even worse, but if it’s ok with you, I’d rather you just called me Kathy (tip, that’s my actual name!).
+At this stage you probably want to call me a whole bunch of other ‘less nice’ names such as Negative Nellie or perhaps even worse, but if it’s ok with you, I’d rather you just called me Kathy (tip, that’s my actual name!).

-Now, obviously I’m no spring chicken and I have wondered if it’s an age thing as a lot of more mature people I know hate it as well.
-Older women often talk about how young folk make them feel a bit diminished when they call them words such as ‘sweetie’ or ‘love’ but actually, I don’t think it’s an age thing or even a female thing - although it probably happens more between females than males.
+Now, obviously I’m no spring chicken and I have wondered if it’s an age thing since a lot of mature people that I know hate it as well.
+Older women often talk about how young folk make them feel a bit diminished when they refer to them with words such as ‘sweetie’ or ‘love’ but actually, I don’t think it’s an age thing or even a female thing - although it probably happens more amongst females than males.
 I guess blokes just say, ‘Hi mate’ and that’s worked for them for hundreds of years.
-Surely I can’t be the only customer who doesn’t enjoy these fake female-led platitudes masquerading as good service.

 My advice?
 Read the room and err on the side of caution.
 And if you have a team in customer service, train them to do this too.